 Step 2: Update Your Automatic and Recurring Payments

-You can find your account’s routing numbers in your checkbook.
-These 9-digit number sets serve as electronic addresses.
+You can find your account’s routing number in your checkbook.
+This 9-digit number serves as an electronic address.
 U.S. financial institutions use routing numbers to conduct business.
-Most banks use several routing numbers for their accounts — you may have separate routing numbers for your checking and savings accounts.
+Some banks use several routing numbers for their accounts — you may have separate routing numbers for your checking and savings accounts.

 It’s easy to find your routing number:

-- Open up your checkbook to a check or a deposit slip.
+- Open up your checkbook to a check or a deposit slip

 Step 3: Switch Your Direct Deposit

-Overlooking direct deposit details can cause some annoying cash flow problems.
+Overlooking direct deposit details can cause annoying cash flow problems.
 If you get paid this way, make sure to alert your employer that your bank information has changed.
-Provide your employer with your new bank’s routing number and your new account number before your next paycheck.
-This step applies to investments or any other direct deposit income you may receive.
+Provide your employer with your new bank’s routing number and account number before your next paycheck.
+This step applies to investments or other direct deposit income you may receive.
 Banks can be slow to process these changes, so track both accounts.

-Once your bank account closes, your bank will reject any erroneous direct deposits.
+Once your bank account closes, your bank will reject erroneous direct deposits.
 It could take several days (or longer) for the bank to return the money to your employer.
 You might not get paid on time, so don’t leave yourself dangling if you need a paycheck in the meantime.

 Step 4: How to Transfer Funds From Your Old Account

 At this stage, you can start transferring funds to your new account.
-Many banks have a required minimum balance.
+Many banks have a required minimum account balance.
 Leave enough money to cover it and any pending payments.
 Some banks have transfer limits so you may need to transfer your funds in stages.
 Be aware that $0 balance accounts don’t always close automatically.

 Step 5: Closing Your Bank Account